ArmorDarks/corva-react-task/README.md

    PORT=3000
    ```

-5. Run `npm start` to launch in parallel the server and the app.
+5. Run `npm start` to launch in parallel the server and the app, `npm run storybook` to browser components, `npm test` to run tests.
 6. Check [http://localhost:8080](http://localhost:8080) to see the app or [http://localhost:3000](http://localhost:3000) to access the server.

 ## Architecture